cskemp/lexical_elaboration/README.md

 7) Download counts for all volumes in the final list using `rsync -av --no-relative --files-from 02_hathi_ids_sanitized.txt data.analytics.hathitrust.org::features-2020.03/ ../../rawdata/downloaded/hathi_raw/`.
 Change the path as needed.

-C. Assemble unigram frequencies (see `../preprocessing/README.md`).
+B. Assemble unigram frequencies (see `../preprocessing/README.md`).
 Steps 3 through 8 assemble counts for nouns, verbs and adjectives -- the same steps should be repeated using "--pos noun" to assemble counts for nouns alone.

 1) First run `python readcoca.py` to create POS tags and COCA frequencies.